Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Defining clean-room copyright protection

-\paragraph{Clean-room blamelessness and copy protection} {\mathsf{clean}} We postulate that \emph{blameless users can control their risk of copying when using a model trained in a clean room}.
-Given $\beta>0$, a blameless user can guarantee that they copy a work $c$ that was ``outside the clean room'' with probability at most $\beta$.\footnotemark~

-This should hold even if the user is exposed to $c$ in some other than through the model.\footnote{ One can weaken this assumption (making more users blameless) by restricting $\aux$ in Definitions~\ref{def:blameless} and \ref{def:clean}.
-For example, by allowing $\aux$ to include $\ideas(c)$ but not original expression of works in $\C_{-\D}\cup\{c\}$.
-This would undermine Desideratum~\ref{des:minimize-tau}, yielding qualitatively weaker protection.
-DP would still suffice (Theorem~\ref{thm:dp}) with this change.} People are constantly exposed to copyrighted works, yet we somehow to manage to avoid copying every day.
+{\mathsf{clean}} We postulate that \emph{blameless users can control their risk of copying when using a model trained in a clean room}.
+Given $\beta>0$, a blameless user can guarantee that they copy a work $c$ that was ``outside the clean room'' with probability at most $\beta$.
+This should hold even if the user is exposed to $c$ in some other than through the model.
+People are constantly exposed to copyrighted works, yet we somehow to manage to avoid copying every day.
 Using a model trained without access to $c$ shouldn't change that.

 We call these users \emph{$\beta$-blameless in a clean room}, or \emph{$\beta$-blameless} for short.
 Definition~\ref{def:blameless} formalizes this idea.
 Recall that $\C_{-\D}$ is the set of copyrighted works from which no element of $\D$ stems (Definition~\ref{def:CD}).
 Thus, the set of works ``outside the clean room'' is $\C_{-\D}\cup\{c\}$.